U.S. charges New York jail guards over 2012 inmate death

 NEW YORK (Reuters) - Two jail guards who have worked at New York City’s Rikers Island complex were arrested on Wednesday on federal charges stemming from an assault that led to the death of an inmate there in December 2012.

-Brian Coll, a former officer, and Byron Taylor, a suspended guard, were arrested in connection with the death of Ronald Spear, a 52-year-old pre-trial detainee, Manhattan U.S. Attorney Preet Bharara announced.
+Brian Coll, a former officer, and Byron Taylor, who was still employed at Rikers, were arrested in the death of Ronald Spear, a 52-year-old pre-trial detainee, the office of Manhattan U.S. Attorney Preet Bharara announced.

-Prosecutors said Spear died after Coll repeatedly kicked him in the head while being restrained by guards including Taylor.
+Prosecutors said Coll repeatedly kicked Spear in the head while he was restrained by guards including Taylor, leading to Spear’s death.

-The men and another guard, Anthony Torres, then tried to cover up the assault, prosecutors said.
+Prosecutors said the two men and a third officer, Anthony Torres, then tried to cover up the assault with a false story that Spear had turned on Coll with a cane.

-Rikers, one of the largest U.S. jail complexes with around 9,800 prisoners daily, has gained notoriety for a culture of violence, including officer attacks on prisoners and several inmate deaths.
+Rikers, one of the largest U.S. jail complexes, housing around 9,800 prisoners daily, has gained notoriety for a culture of violence, including attacks by officers on prisoners and several inmates’ deaths.

 Coll, 45, faces five counts including a federal civil rights violation.
-Taylor, 31, faces three counts including conspiring to obstruct justice.
+Taylor, 31, was charged with three counts including conspiring to obstruct justice.

-Following their arrest, a federal judge set bail at $500,000 for Coll, who will be held until conditions are met, and $200,00 for Taylor, who was released Wednesday evening.
+Both men are expected to appear in court later Wednesday following their arrests by the FBI.

 Torres, 49, pleaded guilty on Tuesday to two counts, including obstructing justice, and is cooperating with authorities.